-In collaboration with Sonoma State University and with support from the Sonoma County Agricultural Preservation and Open Space District, Conservation Strategy Fund is conducting an economic valuation of multiple ecosystem services provided by large urban open space, focusing on Taylor Mountain Regional Park and Open Space area in Southeastern Santa Rosa, located in Sonoma County, California.
+In collaboration with Sonoma State University and with support from the Sonoma County Agricultural Preservation and Open Space District, Conservation Strategy Fund completed an economic valuation of multiple ecosystem services provided by large urban open space, focusing on Taylor Mountain Regional Park and Open Space area in Southeastern Santa Rosa, located in Sonoma County, California.

 Taylor Mountain, at 1,100 acres, is one of the larger public open spaces in the area and is a defining feature of Santa Rosa’s landscape.
 It was acquired by the Sonoma County Agricultural Preservation and Open Space District from 1995-2011 and opened to the public in 2013.
 It is popular among hikers, Frisbee golfers and equestrians, and holds potential for a variety of other recreational activities, including mountain biking.
 It supplies water to the Santa Rosa plain aquifer and has important scenic impacts across the city.
 The area is also situated such that it provides open space benefits to a relatively low-income region of Santa Rosa.